Carpet

 carpet manufacturers will not disclose their product specifications thus

-preventing consumers from being able to determine the grade or quality of
+preventing consumers from being able to determine the grade or quality level

-the products in question.
+the carpet in question.
 Carpet manufacturers also allow retailers to use

 Then